M0xB24/Disaster-Response-Classifier/README.md

 # Disaster-Response-Classifier
-A pipeline for text processing, training a classifier for text classification, to store a model and a webapp to calssify Disaster Response text into categories.
+This project is about natural language processing of Disaster-Response messages and to categorize them with the help of a Random Forest Classifier.
+It helps people or organization in an event of a disasterto to classify emergency messages into 36 different categories.
+The project contains a pipeline for text processing, training a classifier for text classification, to store a model and a webapp to calssify Disaster Response text into categories.

-### Summary of the project
-- This project is about natural language processing of Disaster-Response messages and to categorize them with the help of a Random Forest Classifier.
-Further this project is about extending a web app which can be hosted localy to have an interface to use the trained model to categorize messages into 36 classes.

 ### How to run the Python scripts
  Run in a command prompt